maxodsbjerg/ScalableReadingOfStructuredData/20220117_PHedits_scalable-reading-of-structured-data.md

 be done groupwise.
 In other words all the tweets coming from non verified-accounts and all the tweets coming from verified accounts will be treated as groups.
-The next step is to use the summarise-function to calculate the mean (gns) of favorite\_count for within tweets from non-verified and verified accounts ("favorite" is the datasets name for "like").
+The next step is to use the summarise-function to calculate the mean (gns) of "favorite\_count" for within tweets from non-verified and verified accounts ("favorite" is the dataset's name for "like").

     sesamestreet_data %>%
       group_by(verified) %>%